 Make It Social

-Service anniversary achievements are a big deal, especially in today’s business environment.
+Career milestones and service anniversary achievements are a big deal, especially in today’s business environment.
 It’s important to make sure every employee is educated and excited about their service award program offerings.
 In addition to awards, you'll want to recognize service anniversaries at all-employee meetings or a ceremony to enhance and publicize the value of the employee’s service.
 It’s nice recognition for them and showcases your organization as a caring employer.
 The ideal presenter is the company CEO, president or division head, depending on the size of your organization.
 Communication will be key, and the approach to getting the news out can be just as fun and engaging to capture their attention.
-Research proves that an engaged employee is happier, more productive and less likely to seek employment elsewhere.
+Research proves engaged employees are happier, more productive and less likely to seek employment elsewhere.
 The result?
 Reduced turnover, which can save companies millions of dollars each year.

 A Proactive Approach to Employee Anniversary Awards